 - Place the containers inside an incubator.
 A great option is the

-- BleuMoo Egg Incubator.
+- BleuMoo Egg Incubator on Amazon.
 This is a reliable, digitally-controlled incubator that will keep your eggs at a consistent temperature and humidity.
 This incubator has a glass door for easy monitoring and shelves to stack your plastic egg boxes.

 - Check your eggs regularly.
 Provide occasional ventilation by temporarily removing the lids from the plastic boxes for an hour at a time (do this approximately once every 10 days).